 One last word of caution.
 If you are worried about your data privacy, reconsider uploading your photos to online services that do not consider your privacy.
 The last thing you want is to see one of your photos on some social media site being used without your permission.

 Every site has its pros and cons, whether they are a free service or a paid one.
-Do your research, choose a site that meets most of your needs, and provide you with the best cloud-based photo storage option.
+Do your research, choose a site that meets your needs, and provide you with the best cloud-based photo storage option.
 Do not forget to look at sharing options, and whether or not your photo’s resolution will be maintained.
-Protecting your photos from erasure, accidents, and failed hard drives is the reason many of these platforms exist.
+Many of these platforms exist to protect your photos from erasure, accidents, and failed hard drives.
 It will be worth your time to compare them all and trying them out when you can before you make a final decision.